 In 1893, Sergeant Barney McKay was charged with distributing an incendiary circular among the troops at Fort Robinson, NE.
-The circular, published by the Progress Publishing Company of Omaha, promised retaliation against the civilians of Crawford, NE, should there continue to be racial violence toward Negro soldiers.
-There was no proof that Sergeant McKay had distributed the circular, yet Lieutenant Colonel Reuben F. Barnard was convinced of his guilt; Sergeant McKay had received a package of newspapers from the Progress Publishing Company of Omaha, and he had a copy of the circular in his possession.
+The circular, published by the Progress Publishing Company of Omaha, NE, promised retaliation against the civilians of Crawford, NE should there continue to be racial violence toward Negro soldiers.
+There was no proof that Sergeant McKay had distributed the circular, yet Lieutenant Colonel Reuben F. Barnard was convinced of his guilt; Sergeant McKay had received a package of newspapers from the Progress Publishing Company of Omaha and had a copy of the circular in his possession.
 Also, Sergeant McKay and four other soldiers had prevented a Crawford mob from lynching Charles Diggs, a veteran, who had served with the 9th Cavalry.
-Sergeant McKay's actions and the circular were enough for the Army to charge him with violating Article of War 62 for attempting to cause the Negro soldiers to riot against the citizens of Crawford.
-Sergeant McKay was confined, subjected to court-martial and found guilty, and on June 21, 1893, he was reduced to the rank of private, given a dishonorable discharge, and was sentenced to two years in prison.
+Sergeant McKay's actions and the circular were enough for the Army to charge him with violating Article of War 62 by attempting to cause the Negro soldiers to riot against the citizens of Crawford.
+Sergeant McKay was confined, subjected to court-martial, and found guilty.
+On June 21, 1893 he was reduced to the rank of private, given a dishonorable discharge, and sentenced to two years in prison.

 When released from prison, Barney McKay was not allowed to re-enlist in the U.S. Army.
 He settled in Washington, D.C., where he met and married Julia Moore in 1900.
 The couple lived on 17th Street [source: 1910 U.S. Federal Census].
-Barney McKay was working as an assistant for the law firm Lambert and Baker.
-The following year, he was employed by John W. Patterson, Attorney and Counselor at Law [source: ad in Washington Bee, 04/06/1901, p.
+Barney McKay was working as an assistant for the law firm Lambert and Baker at that time.
+The following year, he was employed by John W. Patterson, Attorney and Counselor at Law [source: ad in Washington Bee, 4/6/1901, p.
 8].
-He had also been a newspaper man and wrote newspaper articles.
-He was editor of the Washington Bureau of the Jersey Tribune, 80 Barnes Street, Trenton, NJ.
+He had also been a newspaper man, writing newspaper articles and serving as editor of the Washington Bureau of the Jersey Tribune, 80 Barnes Street, Trenton, NJ.
 He was also editor of the New England Torch-Light, located in Providence, RI.

-Barney McKay promoted the migration in the newspapers.
-In July of 1901, Barney McKay was Sergeant-at-Arms of the newly formed Northern, Eastern, and Western Association, also known as the N. E. & W. Club [source: "N. E. and W. Club," The Colored American, 07/13/1901, p.
+McKay promoted the migration in the newspapers.
+In July 1901, Barney McKay was Sergeant-at-Arms of the newly formed Northern, Eastern, and Western Association, also known as the N. E. & W. Club [source: "N. E. and W. Club," The Colored American, 7/13/1901, p.
 4].
 The organization was established to coordinate the Negro vote for the 1902 Congressional elections.
-Barney McKay published The Republican Party and the Negro in 1904 and in 1900 he had co-authored with T. H. R. Clarke, Republican Text-Book for Colored Voters.
-In 1916 he co-authored Hughes' Attitude Towards the Negro, a 7 page book containing the civil rights views of Charles Evans Hughes', taken from his judicial decisions while a member of the U.S. Supreme Court [alternate title: Henry Lincoln Johnson, editor.
+Barney McKay published The Republican Party and the Negro in 1904 and in 1900 co-authored with T. H. R. Clarke the Republican Text-Book for Colored Voters.
+In 1916 he co-authored Hughes' Attitude Towards the Negro, a 7-page book containing the civil rights views of Charles Evans Hughes' taken from his judicial decisions while a member of the U.S. Supreme Court [alternate credits: Henry Lincoln Johnson, editor.
 B. M. McKay, associate editor].

-For more see the Barney McKay entry in On the Trail of the Buffalo Soldier II, by I. Schubert and F. N. Schubert; Sergeant Barney McDougal within the article "Chaplain Henry V Plummer, His Ministry and His Court-Martial," by E. F. Stover in Nebraska History, vol. 56 (1975), pp. 20-50 [article available online .pdf]; Voices of the Buffalo Soldier, by F. N. Schubert; North of the Color Line, by Sarah-Jane Mathieu; and Barney McKay in Henry Ossian Flipper, by J. Eppinga.
+For more see the Barney McKay entry in On the Trail of the Buffalo Soldier II, by I. Schubert and F. N. Schubert; Sergeant Barney McDougal within the article "Chaplain Henry V Plummer, His Ministry and His Court-Martial," by E. F. Stover in Nebraska History, vol. 56 (1975), pp. 20-50; Voices of the Buffalo Soldier, by F. N. Schubert; North of the Color Line, by Sarah-Jane Mathieu; and Barney McKay in Henry Ossian Flipper, by J. Eppinga.